 New Swiss ETP issuer Helveteq AG lists its first crypto products on Bitcoin and Ethereum on SIX Swiss Exchange.
 Link

-In a shareholder notice, Invesco asked shareholders to vote on changing the investment objective of its Invesco Global Clean Energy UCITS ETF (GCLX) necessary to reclassify it from Article 8 to Article 9 under SFDR.
+Invesco asked shareholders, in a shareholder notice, to vote on changing the investment objective of its Invesco Global Clean Energy UCITS ETF (GCLX) necessary to reclassify it from Article 8 to Article 9 under SFDR.
 Link

 The SEC has approved Teucrium’s bitcoin futures ETF which was filed under the ‘33 Act — the regulation under which spot bitcoin ETFs are filed.
 Link

 ASIA – PACIFIC